 Such schools did not make a significant impact on solving the larrikin problem or of meeting the needs of the newly identified adolescent.
 Most of the schools were small, they excluded most children on the grounds that they wanted sufficient aptitude and prior scholarly achievement.
 The compulsory years of school attendance gave out in early adolescence.
 The public high school only suited some youth and their families.
 This was recognised early on, and education department directors such as Peter Board, Frank Tate and William McCoy were soon enough attempting to establish more inclusive institutions that might be named evening, intermediate, central, area, technical and home science schools.
 They would not be seen as ‘high schools’ in their own right for well over half a century into the future.
 Public high schools had been founded, but the idea of ‘secondary education for all’ was still some way off.

-And finally, the development of such schools contributed to the expansion and pervasiveness of the state itself.
+And finally, the development of such schools contributed to the expansion and ambitions of the state itself.
 The high schools became important institutions in the towns and suburbs in which they were established.
 High school teachers often became significant leaders in their communities.
 High schools rapidly developed as transformative institutions in Australian social life.

-academies were post-elementary schools, often privately-owned, or run by smaller nonconformist churches like the Methodists.
-There were girls and boys academies.
+Academies were post-elementary schools, often privately-owned, or run by smaller nonconformist churches like the Methodists.
+There were girls and boys’ academies.
 They often taught modern subjects, being less devoted to classical languages important for careers in church, law and government.

-corporate schools are in the non-government sector, but not privately owned.
+Corporate schools are in the non-government sector, but not privately owned.
 They may have a variety of church, government or secular foundations, but they are always governed by a corporate group, a trust or council.
 They are not part of an externally governed system of schools such as public, education department, and Catholic Education Office schools.
 Corporate also has cultural connotations, identifying schools where Arnoldian elements such as chapel, games, prefects, old scholar associations etc. are strong.